 Four compartments are for single travelers so there is no single supplement––a rarity on luxury trains.
 These rooms are 66 square feet.
 They contain one twin bed.
 The private shower, sink and toilet is 15 square feet, included in the total measurement of the room.
-The bathrooms are large and ensuite with private sink, toilet and shower.
+The bathrooms are large and ensuite, with private sink, toilet and shower.

 Note for those thinking of the double-bedded compartment: please request this upon booking.
 They are placed at the far end of the train, farthest from the public areas, perhaps perfect for honeymooners but not for those with any mobility issues.

 All cabins have dressing table, full-length wardrobe, individually controlled heating, ceiling fans, opening windows and a cabin service call button.
 Most people sleep like kittens on this train, because it stops at quiet sidings at night.

-Meals are multi-course, candlelit affairs, made with the freshest, finest local produce, seafoods and meats, and served either in the newly restored “Swift” dining car; or in the second dining car, “Raven.”
+Meals are multi-course, candlelit affairs, made with the freshest, finest local produce, seafoods and meats.
+They’re served either in the newly restored “Swift” dining car or in the second dining car, “Raven.”